 (Continued from Old Town Square, Prague: Tyn Cathedral, Old Town Hall and nearby buildings)

-photo of tourists at the Old Town Square, Prague
+Tourists at the Old Town Square, Prague

 It was already midnight when we arrived at the Old Town Square in Prague and I thought we would be greeted with empty streets and deserted cobblestone walkways, but I was wrong.
 Even at such late hour, there were still tourists hanging around at the square.
 Most of them were on their way home, while some were already drunk with pivo (Czech for beer) and starting to get noisy in the sidewalks.

-photo of the Ministry of Economy building, the Goltz Kynsky Palace, the House at the Bell and the Jan Hus Memorial at the Old Town Square, Prague
+The Ministry of Economy building, the Goltz Kynsky Palace, the House at the Bell and the Jan Hus Memorial at the Old Town Square, Prague

 The Ministry of Economy building, the Goltz Kynsky Palace, the House at the Bell and the Jan Hus Memorial at the center of the square.

-photo of the Tyn Cathedral at the Old Town Square, Prague
+The Tyn Cathedral at the Old Town Square, Prague

 At night, the Tyn Cathedral looked even more beautiful yet somewhat intimidating.